SuperFlight Accessibility Report

 Similar Games With More Accessibility Features for Reading

-If you want to play SuperFlight, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play SuperFlight, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-SuperFlight has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in SuperFlight which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Stick: Can play with 1 stick.

 Keyboard Alone: Can play with just the keyboard.

 Mouse Alone: Can play with just the mouse/mouse-button/mouse wheel.